 Unboxing and First Impressions

 Opening the Elite X2 box, you get the standard set of accessories: a power cable, HDMI cord, and a remote.
 The remote is Bluetooth-enabled, featuring voice control, hotkeys for apps like Netflix and live TV, and even a mouse cursor function.
 While the remote feels decent in hand, it doesn’t stand out in terms of innovation.
+The box itself is compact and standard-looking.
+It has a single external antenna for Wi-Fi, a front-facing clock, and an array of ports including:- Micro SD card slot

 - Three USB ports